This is a complete guide on how to use Obsidian as a Zettelkasten as a beginner.

 Start with a FLAT structure.
 Ditch folders.

 There’s no right or wrong way.
-And it’s not an immutable science but more to get inspired.
+And it’s not an immutable science, but it is more about getting inspired.

 You can check out Reddit or the Obsidian Forum to see what others are doing.
 But beware of frying your brain with overcomplicated productivity wizardry.